Make-School-Courses/FEW-2.9-Technical-Seminar/Lesson-2.md

 ### Define a schema

-Schemas tell GraphQL about type of data one is working with and how different pieces of data are related. a schema is simply a collection of GraphQL types.
+Schemas tell GraphQL about type of data one is working with and how different pieces of data are related.
+A schema is simply a collection of GraphQL types.
 Schemas are mostly defined using object types.
 Each field in these object types is mapped to another type.
 The syntax for defining an schema type looks like this:

 ```JavaScript
 type object_type_name